mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 The ping probe messages are successfully received when the destination node is near the main lobe of ``source``'s antenna.
-Note that the communication can be successful outside the main lobe.
-The main lobe just indicates that the antenna gain is larger in that direction, but the received signal strength can be strong enough elsewhere.
-Here is the reception power vs. direction:
+Here is the reception power vs. direction (note that the destination host starts at 90 degrees away from the main lobe axis, so that the main lobe is more apparent on the reception power plot):

 .. figure:: parabolicchart.png
    :width: 100%

-.. note:: The destination host starts at 90 degrees away the main lobe axis, so the main lobe is more apparent on the reception power plot.

 Dipole Antenna
 ~~~~~~~~~~~~~~

 The :ned:`DipoleAntenna` module models a dipole antenna.
-It has one
-parameter, :par:`length`.
+Antenna length can be specified with
+a parameter.
+By default, the antenna is vertical.
+When viewed from above, its radiation pattern
+is a circle, which would not be very interesting for demonstration.
+To make the simulation
+more interesting, we set the antenna to point in the direction of the y axis.
 The configuration in :download:`omnetpp.ini <../omnetpp.ini>` is the
 following:

 .. literalinclude:: ../omnetpp.ini